0xfe/lumen/README.md

 ### Environment Setup

 This package uses [dep](https://github.com/golang/dep) to manage dependencies.
-Before hacking on this package, install all dependencies:
+Before hacking on this package, install all dependencies and build.

 ```
 dep ensure
+make
 ```

 ### Run tests